johnrodrigo27/SecuringHomeNetwork/README.md

-**Securing Your Digital Hearth: An Introduction to Home Network Security**
+**1. Securing Your Digital Hearth: An Introduction to Home Network Security**

 **Introduction:**